readysettech/readyset/README.md

 brew install openssl@1.1
 ```

+> **Note**
+> If you are on an Apple Silicon device, Homebrew will install libraries in `/opt/homebrew/bin`.
+> Add `'-L /opt/homebrew/bin'` to the `RUSTFLAGS` environment variable to include this as a library path during compilation.

 **Ubuntu:**
 ```
 sudo apt update && sudo apt install -y build-essential libssl-dev pkg-config llvm clang liblz4-dev cmake